NexMirror/Kallithea/docs/usage/performance.rst

       task locking (so it is safe across multiple instances).
 Set the ``cache_dir``, ``index_dir``, ``beaker.cache.data_dir``, ``beaker.cache.lock_dir``
       variables in each .ini file to a shared location across Kallithea instances
-    - If celery is used each instance should run a separate Celery instance, but the message broker should be common to all of them (e.g.,  one shared RabbitMQ server)
+    - If using several Celery instances, the message broker should be common to all of them (e.g.,  one shared RabbitMQ server)
     - Load balance using round robin or IP hash, recommended is writing LB rules